 Two or three specific questions you will answer.
 They must be ones which have not been asked before in the particular way you will ask them.
-They should usually be narrow, focusing on aspects of issues or relationships between phenomena (e.g. ‘what are the causes of violence against sex workers?’ is too broad, but ‘what are sex workers’ experiences of violence under different legal/regulatory models?’ is more promising).
+They should usually be open but narrow, focusing on aspects of issues or relationships between phenomena (e.g. ‘what are the causes of violence against sex workers?’ is too broad, but ‘what are sex workers’ experiences of violence under different legal/regulatory models?’ is more promising).
 You should also be realistic – what exactly are you going to be able to find out?
-Be wary of questions which are too ambitious – this often means causal, categorical, or conclusive.
+Be wary of questions which are too ambitious – in social research this often means causal, categorical, or conclusive.
 Avoid making assumptions that will threaten the validity of your analysis (e.g. ‘how can parents who formula-feed be made aware of the benefits of breastfeeding?)
 Never ask something you feel you already know.

 The trick is to develop research questions which both create a do-able project and account for the complexity of the social world, and to represent these as simply as you possibly can.
 This is difficult!
 Your research questions will probably go through several iterations with your prospective supervisor, so they don’t have to be perfect first time.